chiefbiiko/bwt/README.md

 In case of a valid token `parse` returns an object containing the token `header` and `body`.

 This function encapsulates all validation and cryptographic verification of a token.
-Note that, as BWT requires every token to expire, `parse` does this basic metadata check.
+Note that, as `BWT` requires every token to expire, `parse` does this basic metadata check.

 Additional application-specific metadata checks can be made as `parse`, besides the main body, returns the token header that contains metadata.
 Fx, an app could choose to reject all tokens of a certain age by additionally checking the mandatory `iat` claim of a token header.

+## Managing Keys

+`BWT` builds upon asymmetric cryptography and requires that any involved peers (usually REST endpoints) own a static key pair and possess their peer's public keys and key identifiers for token generation and verification.

+You can generate a key pair and the corresponding peer public key from the terminal by simply running `deno run https://deno.land/x/bwt/keygen.ts`.

+Make sure to store the key pair somewhere safe (fx AWS Secrets Manager) so that the included secret key remains private.

+Also, hand the generated peer public key object to all peers of the party owning the generated keys.

+Do renew all key pairs involved in your application setting regularly!

 ## Dear Reviewers